0

 Not technically a pedal, but Slash used a rackmounted Roland SRV-2000 Digital Reverb during the Appetite For Destruction sessions, set to the unit's "secret" delay mode for parts such as the intro to "Welcome To The Jungle", and using the more conventional reverb setting for many other parts.
 Slash also used an MXR Analog Chorus and a Dunlop Crybaby Wah for several parts on the album.

-Slash's Guitar Gear: Appetite For Destruction (1987)
+Slash's guitar gear: Appetite For Destruction (1987)

 • Replica 1959 Les Paul